-Deutsche Bank AG (DB), Germany’s largest lender, has the biggest share of the U.S. fixed-income trading market this year, taking the top spot from JPMorgan Chase & Co.
-(JPM), according to consulting firm Greenwich Associates.
+Deutsche Bank AG (DB:US), Germany’s largest lender, has the biggest share of the U.S. fixed-income trading market this year, taking the top spot from JPMorgan Chase & Co.
+(JPM:US), according to consulting firm Greenwich Associates.

 “Driving the shifts in dealer market share and position were strategic decisions made by individual dealers about how best to approach the business of fixed-income trading in an era of dramatically increased capital reserve requirements,” Stamford, Connecticut-based Greenwich said in its report.

 Deutsche Bank, based in Frankfurt, has the largest market share in trading rate products such as government bonds and interest-rate derivatives, according to Greenwich.
 Bank of America Corp.
 (BAC:US) had the highest share in credit products, such as corporate bonds and leveraged loans.

 Citigroup Inc. was the share leader in municipal bonds, while JPMorgan led banks in emerging-market trading, Greenwich said.
 Bank of America scored the highest marks for quality in both sales and trading, according to the study.

 The study took place between February and April 2012, Greenwich said.

 To contact the reporter on this story: Michael J. Moore in New York at firstname.lastname@example.org